desert in Oman

-In Barcelona, I also worked with Syrian refugees in Spain and met a young woman named Manar.
-Her resilience in the face of deep trauma left a lasting impression on me.
-We couldn’t speak the same language, but something passed between us.
-In that moment, I promised myself I would move to the Middle East—to learn, to listen, and to truly understand.
+In Barcelona, I began working with Syrian refugees and met a young woman named Manar.
+Her strength in the face of deep trauma stayed with me.
+We couldn’t share words, but we shared understanding.

 Joussour to Oman is now my way of offering what I once looked for and couldn’t find—a place to explore Oman and Middle Eastern countries in an hands-on, immersive, and creative way.